 - packing and waterproofing a backpack

-- hiking up to 5 kilometres a day carrying a full backpack
+- hiking for a full day carrying a backpack

 - no showers

-- preparing and cooking own meals on an open fire and or on a trangia (metho) stove
+- preparing and cooking own meals on an open fire and or on a camping stove

 Students complete all the above with a minimum impact on the natural environment.
 The group will use map and compass to navigate when necessary.
-Pupils are involved in making all decisions - adult supervisors have minimum input into decision making.
-In a number of sections pupils may have to navigate through open forest country or through rainforested areas with no defined tracks.
-When on water in canoes, pupils are accompanied by a Safety Boat.
+Students are involved in making decisions - adult supervisors have appropriate input into decision making.
+In a number of sections, students may have to navigate through open forest country or through rain forested areas with no defined tracks.
+When on water in canoes, students are supported by a Safety Boat.

-Pupils are given detailed instruction in packing and waterproofing their backpacks, constructing a shelter and cooking using the trangia stoves.
-Additional detailed instruction is provided if map and compass work is required.
+Students are given detailed instruction in packing and waterproofing their backpacks, constructing a shelter and cooking using the camping stoves.
+Additional detailed instructions are provided if map and compass work is required.